Frequently asked questions

-If the NIPT result indicates a high probability for a chromosome disorder, Sonic Genetics offers genetic counselling at no additional cost to the patient (the report will include instructions on how the patient can be referred for this service).
+If the NIPT result indicates a high probability for a chromosome abnormality, Sonic Genetics offers genetic counselling at no additional cost to the patient.
+The report will include instructions on how the patient can be referred for this service.

-This offer is limited to Australian-based patients who have prepaid Sonic Genetics for the NIPT or corporate clients by prior arrangement.
+This offer is limited to Australian-based patients who have prepaid Sonic Genetics for their NIPT and to corporate clients (by prior arrangement).
 Genetic counselling is provided by accredited genetic counsellors.
 This counselling service is primarily designed to address the information needs of the patient, and does not include further management of genetic testing or the pregnancy.
-Referrals for the free genetic counselling for NIPT screening must be received within one month of the latest Sonic Genetics report being issued.
+Referrals for the free genetic counselling for NIPT screening must be received within two months of the latest Sonic Genetics report being issued.
 To access genetic counselling outside this period, or for genetic counselling for other purposes, patients can be directly referred to a genetic counselling provider; a list of potential providers can be found here.

 The genetic pathologists at Sonic Genetics are available for discussions with requesting doctors.
 Our genetic pathologists cannot provide clinical consultations for patients.